ywnico/vitaki-fork/README.md

     - Note: `Select` + `Start` sends the PS (home) button
 3. Implemented remote play (with manually-specified remote IP addresses)
 4. Made debug logs visible, added tooltips on some buttons
-5. Fixed instant deconnection bug
+5. Fixed instant disconnection bug
 6. Disabled `vblank_wait` and set fps to 30 to reduce lag.
     - NOTE: the fps in the config file (`chiaki.toml`) will be ignored
 7. Merged in updates from chiaki4deck (improved some connection issues)